Fill your College Details

 Types of Expressions Represented by Expression Trees

-Expression trees are a fundamental data structure for representing arithmetic and logical expressions in various notations (infix, postfix, and prefix).
-These trees can represent different types of expressions, depending on the operators, operands, and their organization in the tree structure.
-Below are the types of expressions that can be represented by expression trees:
+Expression trees are a primary data structure for representing arithmetic and logical expressions in many notations (infix, postfix, and prefix).
+Expression trees can represent many kinds of expressions, depending on the operators, operands, and relationships based on the arrangement of the tree.
+Outlined below are the kinds of expressions that can be represented by expression trees:

 1. Arithmetic Expressions

-Arithmetic expressions involve mathematical operations like addition, subtraction, multiplication, and division, typically with numerical values (constants or variables).
+Arithmetic expressions use mathematical operations like addition, subtraction, multiplication, and division and are typically based on numerical values (whether constants or variables).

 Expression Tree for 3 + 4 * 2